jrpacha/Do-The-basics/README.md

 </tt></p>

 and, on exit, it creates a file, <tt>PRODXX.TXT</tt>, with the indices and the components of $c$.
-These components are also printed out to the termial.
+These components are also printed out to the terminal.